Introduction to Lyndon, Vermont

 Things To Do In Lyndon

 There are many recreational opportunities available in and around the town of Lyndon.
 Tourists can visit Six Gun City and Fort Splash, an amusement and water park.
 Santa’s Village is also an exciting destination.
 Numerous parks with camping, swimming, boating and hiking opportunities are there near Lyndon.
-You can spend a peaceful afternoon at the Fairbanks Museum and Planetarium.
+One can spend a peaceful afternoon at the Fairbanks Museum and Planetarium.
 Littleton Grist Mill is also a well known place of interest in Lyndon.

 The nearest major airport to Lyndon is the Burlington International Airport.